M-Attaullah/IPL-Score-Predictor/README.md

 🏏 IPL Score Predictor
 🚀 Project Overview
-The IPL Score Predictor is an AI-powered system designed to predict the total score of a team in an IPL match based on real match details like venue, teams, and players.
-Built using deep learning, this project blends cricket insights with smart technology to deliver meaningful predictions for fans, analysts, and developers.
+The IPL Score Predictor is an AI-based project designed to predict the total score of a team in an IPL match.
+It analyzes match data such as venue, batting team, bowling team, striker, and bowler to estimate the score.
+Built using deep learning, the model uses a trained neural network and offers a simple interface for real-time predictions.

-🌟 Key Features
+🌟 Features
-🧹 Data Preprocessing: Cleaned match data, handled missing values, encoded teams and players, and scaled features using MinMaxScaler.

-🧠 Model Training: Built a Neural Network using dense layers, ReLU activations, Huber Loss, and Adam Optimizer.

-🎯 Evaluation Metrics: Measured accuracy using MAE, MSE, and R² Score.
+🔹 Data Preprocessing
+Handled missing values and cleaned the dataset.

+Encoded categorical variables like teams and players.

+Applied MinMaxScaler to normalize the feature set.

+🔸 Model Training
+Designed and trained a Neural Network model.

+Used Dense Layers with ReLU activation.

+Implemented Huber Loss and Adam Optimizer for better performance.

+🔹 Interactive Prediction Interface
+Developed using ipywidgets.

-🧩 Interactive UI: Developed a user-friendly prediction tool with ipywidgets to input match conditions and get live score predictions.
+Allows users to input match details and get predicted scores instantly.

+🔸 Model Evaluation
+Evaluated model performance using:

+Mean Absolute Error (MAE): 11.71

+Mean Squared Error (MSE): 330.16

+R² Score: 60.8%

 📊 Dataset
-Trained the model using historical IPL match data including:
+The model was trained using historical IPL match data containing the following features:

 Match venue

-Batting and bowling teams
+Batting team

+Bowling team

-Striker and bowler names
+Striker

+Bowler

-Final team score
+Final score of the batting team

 🧠 AI Techniques
-🏗️ Neural Network (NN) with dense layers to capture complex relationships
+🏗️ Neural Network Architecture
+Multiple dense layers for capturing complex data relationships.

+ReLU activation function in hidden layers.

+📉 Loss & Optimization
-📉 Huber Loss for handling outliers smoothly
+Used Huber Loss to handle outliers effectively.

-⚙️ Adam Optimizer for efficient training
+Trained with Adam Optimizer for efficient learning.

-🛠 Tools & Technologies
+🛠 Tech Stack & Tools

 Category	Technologies Used
 Programming	Python
-Libraries	Pandas, NumPy, Scikit-learn, TensorFlow/Keras, ipywidgets Platform	Google Colab, VS Code
+Libraries	Pandas, NumPy, Scikit-learn, TensorFlow/Keras, ipywidgets Platform	Google Colab, Visual Studio Code
-📈 Model Performance
-📏 Mean Absolute Error (MAE): 11.71

-📐 Mean Squared Error (MSE): 330.16

-📊 R² Score: 60.8%
+🔥 Challenges Overcome
+Model Optimization: Tuned hyperparameters to improve accuracy and reduce prediction error.

+Interface Integration: Successfully linked the trained model with an interactive input tool using ipywidgets.

+📈 Roadmap & Future Scope
+🏆 Expand prediction support for other leagues like PSL.

+🌦️ Include weather and pitch conditions for more accurate forecasts.

+📱 Enhance the user interface for broader accessibility and better user experience.

 👨‍💻 Team Members
-M Attaullah (Leader) – Designed the neural network, led the project, and handled model evaluation
+M Attaullah (Leader) – Designed and trained the model, led the project, and evaluated model performance.

-M Haris Nisar – Collected and preprocessed data, performed EDA
+M Haris Nisar – Collected and cleaned data, performed preprocessing and analysis.

-Abdul Rehman – Trained and tuned the model, evaluated performance
+Abdul Rehman – Focused on model tuning, evaluation, and testing.

-M Muqaddas Ali – Developed the prediction interface using ipywidgets
+M Muqaddas Ali – Developed the interactive user interface using ipywidgets.

-📌 Future Enhancements
-🏆 Add support for other leagues like PSL

-🌦️ Include pitch and weather conditions for higher accuracy

-💡 Improve and extend the UI experience

-🔗 Connect with Me
+🤝 Get in Touch!
+Passionate about AI, Cricket, and data-driven solutions?
+Let’s connect and share ideas!

-GitHub: M-Attaullah
+M-Attaullah

-LinkedIn: Muhammad Attaullah
+Muhammad Attaullah